bfxy/django-piston-doc/source/index.rst

 Status codes
 ============

 Piston allows handlers to respond with HTTP status codes in certain situations.

-Say, we have to call a ``create`` method to add an item into the database.
+Say, we have to call a ``create`` method to add an item to the database.
 If the item already exists, the method below will return ``rc.DUPLICATE_ENTRY``, which stands for ``409 Conflict/Duplicate``.
 If the item does not exist, the method will create the item:

 .. code-block:: python